cacheflowe/haxademic/guides/windows-setup.md

 # Set up Windows 10 for installations

 * Set up Windows normally during blue setup screens, but:
   * Don't attach the machine to a network or wifi!
+Click "I don't have Internet" instead of connecting to Wifi/Ethernet.
+If you connect, it will force you to create a Microsoft online account
+    * Newer Windows installations don't give you this option, so do the following when confronted with internet-only setup
+    * Hit `Shift + F10` to launch a cmd prompt
+    * Run this command: `OOBE\BYPASSNRO`
+    * When it restarts, you should now have an "I don't have Internet" button, followed by a "Continue with a limited setup" button, and can continue setup without a Microsoft account
-  * Turn off non-essential services (but keep location services)
+  * Turn off non-essential services (but keep location services for clock-syncing)

 ## Uninstall non-essential apps & bloatware